-Enpass lets you check your passwords against the list of breached passwords managed by Troy Hunt.
-It’s a trustworthy procedure, ensuring that your passwords are safe in Enpass and never sent to the internet.
-Here’s how you can check your leaked password within Enpass-
+Enpass checks your passwords against a list of breached passwords managed by haveibeenpwned to see if any of your passwords have appeared in data breaches.
+It’s a trustworthy procedure, ensuring that your passwords are secure in Enpass and are never sent to the internet.

 On the next screen, you’ll see a message to validate the operation.
-Click Continue.
+Tap

 You will now see the results.